LaunchSchoolKalisz/LS170/study_guide/security.md

 Why do we need TLS?

-- Beach HTTP is a text based protocol, it is inherently insecure.
+- Beacause HTTP is a text based protocol, it is inherently insecure.
 - Any intercepted requests/responses are easy to read.
 - Furthermore, HTTP is a fairly simple protocol, concerned only with basic message structure.
 - It provides no check for whether or not the source of an HTTP response is trustworthy, nor does it provide a means of determining if the messages are being tampered with in transit.